How To Create A One-Page Website

 Use contrasting button colours to make it stand out.
 The CTA text should be benefit-driven, focusing on what users gain by clicking.

-Don’t ask visitors to take multiple actions; concentrate on one core goal.
+Don’t ask visitors to take multiple actions; focus on a single core goal.
 Good CTAS remove friction and hesitation, turning passive readers into active leads, buyers, or fans.

 Step 11: Optimize Website Speed